panpf/zoomimage/README.md

   and the user can immediately start reading the image content, eliminating the need for the user to double-click to zoom in
 * `Image Loader`.
-Provide support for image loaders such as glide, picasso, coil, sketch, etc., and can also customize support for new image loaders
+Provide support for image loaders such as glide, picasso, coil, sketch, etc., and can also customize support for more image loaders

 <div>-----------------</div>